dubsalot/vscode-container-demo/README.md

-# Note for GH

-If you're looking at my repos, I assumed you have access to: https://github.com/dubsalot/azdo-extensions

-That's the one that would be the most pertinent for this scenario, but if you do not have access let me know.
-It's not a public repo.
-I just moved it over from AzDo.
-Dropping this message here because it's the only public repo.

 # Introduction
 This repo is a basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.